cmzfusion/jtimeseries/jtimeseries-ui/src/main/lib/README.txt

 This is a Object Definitions Ltd. framework for asynchronous swing commands, similar in purpose to swingworker, available under the apache 2.0 open source license.

+OD-CONFIGUTIL
+This is a utility package to manage configuration files, and migrations between versions

 JIDE JARS:
 The jtimeseries project has an open source license, granted by jidesoft, to use the jide components and jide jars which are included in this directory, although in fact only jide-grids and jide-common are